On the Wasserstein alignment problem: Introduction

-{\bf Example~1} (Procrustes problem).
-The Procrustes problem seeks an optimal transformation---such as translation, scaling, rotation, or reflection---that best aligns one data matrix, $\mathbf{X} \in \R^{N \times n}$, with another, $\mathbf{Y} \in \R^{N \times d}$~\cite{Gower-Dijksterhuis-2004}.
+\begin{example}[Procrustes problem] In the Procrustes problem, one seeks an optimal transformation---such as translation, scaling, rotation, or reflection---that best aligns one data matrix, $\mathbf{X} \in \R^{N \times n}$, with another, $\mathbf{Y} \in \R^{N \times d}$~\cite{Gower-Dijksterhuis-2004}.
 Specifically, the objective is to find a transformation matrix $T \in \R^{n \times d}$ that solves $\min_{T} \|\mathbf{X} T - \mathbf{Y}\|^2$, where $\|\cdot\|$ denotes the Frobenius norm.
 The matrix $T$ can be restricted to different subclasses of linear transformations.
-In essence, Procrustes analysis learns a linear transformation that maps one set of {\it matched} points---represented by the rows of $\mathbf{X}$ and $\mathbf{Y}$---onto the other.
+In essence, Procrustes analysis learns a linear transformation that maps one set of {\it matched} points -- represented by the rows of $\mathbf{X}$ and $\mathbf{Y}$ -- onto the other.
 A particularly well-studied case is the {\it orthogonal Procrustes problem}, where $T$ is restricted to be an orthogonal matrix (i.e., $n=d$ and $T^\top T = I_n$).
 This variant has a closed form solution~\cite{Schonemann-1966} and has gained renewed interest in machine learning~\cite{Xing-2015}.
 The Procrustes problem has widespread applications, from multivariate statistics to machine learning, including shape analysis in 2D~\cite{Dryden-Mardia-2016, Goodall-1991} and learning a linear mapping between word embeddings in different languages using a bilingual lexicon~\cite{Mikolov-2013}.

-Our problem~\eqref{eq:wgencost} extends the Procrustes problem by allowing for an arbitrary family $\mathcal{T}$ of transformations as opposed to just linear transformations.
-More importantly, we remove the assumption that the correspondences between the two sets are known---that is, we do not assume prior knowledge of which row in $\mathbf{X}$ matches with which row in $\mathbf{Y}$.
-Instead, we leverage the Wasserstein distance in~\eqref{eq:wgencost} to infer these correspondences.
-Our next example fits this setup more closely.
+Our problem~\cref{eq:wgencost} extends the Procrustes problem by allowing for an arbitrary family $\mathcal{T}$ of transformations as opposed to just linear transformations.
+More importantly, we remove the assumption that the correspondences between the two sets are known a priori.
+Instead, we leverage the Wasserstein distance in~\cref{eq:wgencost} to infer these correspondences. \end{example}